souzomain/Packer/README.md

 # Overview

-Packer is a compact, fast and crosss-platform serialization library for store data in a buffer.
+Simple, fast and Light-weigh, Packer is a crosss-platform serialization C library.

-The packer lib, works on several projects.
+The packer library, works on several projects.
 You can build your protocol in an easy way using the packer!

 example: